Center for International Programs

-There are 2 types of contracts that faculty-led study abroad programs may need.
 This section deals with working with vendors and service contracts.
 Those working directly with a university in an academic partnership should visit the Contracting (MOA's) tab on the left.
-In most cases, when an MOA is required, a service contract will also be necessary in order to excute payments.
+In most cases, when an MOA is required, a service purchase contract will also be necessary in order to execute payments.

 Purchase Orders: Generally Purchase Orders will be processed within 5 -7 business days of receipt of the requisition by Purchasing.
 If the item requested needs to be bid please allow 2 – 3 weeks to process the Purchase Order